-Dr. Cole serves on the boards of the Liberty Science Center, the American Association of State Colleges and Universities, the Montclair Art Museum and the New Jersey Performing Arts Center Council of Trustees.
-She was appointed by Governor Christie as New Jersey’s representative to the Education Commission of the States, and by U.S. Secretary of the Interior Ken Salazar to the Paterson Great Falls National Historical Park Advisory Commission.
+Dr. Cole was a Woodrow Wilson Foundation Higher Education Policy Fellow and a Trustee of the Liberty Science Center and currently serves on the Board of Directors of the American Association of Public and Land-Grant Universities, the Board of Trustees of the Montclair Art Museum, and on the Board of Directors of Peapack-Gladstone Bank.
+She was appointed by Governor Christie as New Jersey’s representative to the Education Commission of the States, and by the U.S. Secretary of the Interior to the Paterson Great Falls National Historical Park Advisory Commission.
 She served on Governor Christie’s Executive Transition Team and chaired its Education Subcommittee.
 She also served on the Property Tax Convention Task Force, appointed by Governor McGreevey, as co-chair of Governor McGreevey’s Higher Education Transition Team and on his Education Cabinet, as co-chair of Governor DiFrancesco’s World Class Economy Task Force, and as a member of Governor Whitman’s trade missions to South America and Asia.

 Dr. Cole earned three degrees in English and American literature: a BA from Barnard College, Columbia University, and an MA and PhD from Brandeis University.
 Dr. Cole writes and speaks extensively about current issues in American higher education.